 Boasting 100,000 plants and 10 glasshouses (entrance fee for glasshouses, £7 for adults), it is considered a national treasure and is nearly 350 years old.

 There are large spaces and several paths to walk around and explore.
-Some interesting features including the Scottish Native Plants Collection, the Chinese Hillside and the Rock Garden.
+Some interesting features include the Scottish Native Plants Collection, the Chinese Hillside and the Rock Garden.

-With many types of plants, flowers and trees, the gardens offers a variety of different shades of autumnal colours.
+With many types of plants, flowers and trees, the gardens offer a variety of different shades of autumnal colours.